How to Use SEMrush for Developing a Brilliant Content Strategy

 How can you distinguish your brand other than producing authentic and quality content?
 You need to define your media value proposition.
 Is your content credible and trustworthy?
 What encourages your followers to read your content?
 How are you different from the rest of the content creators?

-Begin by performing a detailed analysis on your target audience, on the type of content they are looking for and their go-to resources.
+Begin by performing a detailed analysis of your target audience, the type of content they are looking for, and their go-to resources.
 Post that, dive into your competitor’s content strategies and performance to get a better understanding of your position.

-This is pretty much not a novel piece of information for you, but from a content marketing perspective this needs to be done appropriately.
-In addition to engaging new readers and followers, you need to aim mainly on providing value to your audience.
+This is pretty much not a novel piece of information for you, but from a content marketing perspective, this needs to be done appropriately.
+In addition to engaging new readers and followers, you need to aim mainly at providing value to your audience.

 This needs brainstorming too.
-Post you jot down your goals precisely, you need to develop a business case which helps you understand the reasoning behind initiating the project.
-You would get an idea of benefits, costs, risks, timescales of implementing a strategy and thereby assuring your decision makers of its value for the company.
+Post you jot down your goals precisely, you need to develop a business case that helps you understand the reasoning behind initiating the project.
+You would get an idea of the benefits, costs, risks, timescales of implementing a strategy thereby assuring your decision-makers of its value for the company.

 Now, comes the important part.
 A strategic plan must aim at the business goals and the exact detailed path you would undertake to achieve them.
 It would be a well-developed plan that will help you decide the outcome of your content marketing efforts, more elaborately – the reach of your content marketing, the method of delivery, the measurement of its results.